MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/data-ingestion-eventgrid.md

 * Fill in the details of your Event Grid subscription:
   * Set Endpoint Type to `Event Hubs`
-  * Set Endpoint to event hub created previosly
+  * Set Endpoint to event hub created previously
   * Create name for this subscription, select `Event Grid Schema` as the event schema
   * Set filters for the notifications
   * `Subject Begins With` field is the *literal* prefix of the blob container (as the pattern applied is *startswith* it can span multiple containers).
 No wildcards allowed.